whylabs/whylogs/docs/getting_started.rst

 Configure a Writer
 ########################

 Writers write the statistics gathered by the logger into an output file.
-They have the following parameters:
+They use the following parameters to create output file paths:
 - **output_path** sets the location output files will be stored.
 Use a directory path if your writer ``type = 'local'``, or a key prefix for ``type = 's3'``.
 - **formats** lists all supported output formats.
 - **path_template** optionally sets an output path using Python string templates.
 - **filename_template** optionally sets output filenames using Python string templates.
+- **dataset_timestamp** sets a timestamp for the data.
+- **session_timestamp** sets a timestamp for the creation of the session.

 For more information, see the `documentation <https://whylogs.readthedocs.io/en/latest/autoapi/whylogs/app/writers/index.html>`_ for the writer class.